paavohuhtala/saituri-9000/readme.md

 ## Production

+- Saituri doesn't support HTTPS by itself, so it's highly recommended to run it behind a reverse proxy that handles HTTPS, like Nginx.
+- Make sure to create a separate `.env` file for production use, and set `HOST` and `PORT` to the correct values.
-- Run `docker compose -f saituri-compose.yaml up`
+- Run `yarn infra:prod:up` (or `docker compose -f saituri-compose.yaml up` if you don't have Yarn installed on the server)
   - Pass `--build` to rebuild the images.
-- The server should now be running on http://localhost:3001.
+- The server should now be running on http://localhost:3001 (or whatever you set `PORT` to in `.env`).
-- Make sure to set `HOST` and `PORT` in `.env` to match the production environment.

 You can use `/api/health` for health checks.